-You can work on this lab on any modern Linux system, but we strongly suggest you do this lab on our class server moore.wot.eecs.northwestern.edu first.
+You can work on this lab on any modern Linux system, but we strongly suggest you do this lab on our class server moore.wot.eecs.northwestern.edu first.1 with the result that a text editor window pops up on your client.
+Note that the first line is not needed for FastX, only X11.
+In FastX, just open a terminal window in your FastX browser session (click on Red Hat / Activities, then select terminal icon) - this is server>.

 We need you to have remote display capability from the server.
-There are several ways to do this, including $FastX^2$ , VNC, or X11.
-We will post more details about this on Campuswire.
+There are several ways to do this, including $FastX^2$, VNC, or X11.
+We will post more details about this on Piazza.
 When you have this set up, you'll be able to do something like this: